 Deepfake technology is primarily used for manipulating video rather than audio.
 Because of this, you often see scenarios where person A has the face of person B but the voice is still that of person A. Since technology is usually used to deepfake famous people, it’s pretty easy to tell when something doesn’t sound right.
 As mentioned earlier, there are ways of replicating someone’s voice but these are far from perfect.
 Paying attention to things like intonation, accent or timber can help you spot a fake.

-Shortly after deepfake maker software started to become popular, several companies started working on technology that can help you spot such videos.
+Shortly after deepfake software started to become popular, several companies started working on technology that can help you spot such videos.
 First off, popular social media platforms like Facebook and Twitter ban malicious deepfakes so you’re unlikely to find them there very often.
 If you suspect you’re looking at a deepfake video, you can use Google’s text-to-speech tool to help you identify the original speaker.
 Meanwhile, researchers at multiple noteworthy universities and agencies, including DARPA, are working as we speak on technology that automatically spots deepfakes for you.
 Keep an eye out for tools like that as many of them are bound to be open to the public in the near future.

-Deepfake maker tools are all the rage these days and it’s easy to see why.
+Deepfake maker apps, softwares or websites are all the rage these days and it’s easy to see why.
 What started out as a novelty is quickly becoming one of the most interesting technologies of the 21st century.
 We hope this article has helped you learn more about it, but don’t forget that the best way to learn is to experience these tools yourself.
 Start making your own deepfakes and have fun!
 Click to know more details about How to Enlarge YouTube Thumbnail Without Being Blurry.